 Know, grow, protect and enjoy South Africa's indigenous plants

-Location: Port Elizabeth, Eastern Cape, South Africa
+Location: Gqeberha, Eastern Cape, South Africa

 This branch, originally called the Port Elizabeth Branch, was formed in 2002 to serve the Algoa Bay region of the Eastern Cape.